Luke-A-C-Roberts/BoxesProject/Docs/proj-outline.md

 ### Collection Route Planning

 After each day there exists a table of locations in the database, from which boxes will need to be collected the following morning.
-The algorithm will create shortest paths for multiple collectors using a travelling sailsman-like algorithm for multiple simultanious actors.
+The algorithm will create the shortest paths for multiple collectors using a travelling salesman-like algorithm for multiple simultaneous actors.

 \pagebreak